danielaparker/jsoncons/doc/ref/json_options.md

 to be used when reading JSON.

     json_options& lossless_number(bool value);
-If set to `true`, parse numbers with exponents and fractional parts as strings with semantic tagging `semantic_tag::big_decimal`.
+If set to `true`, parse numbers with exponents and fractional parts as strings with semantic tagging `semantic_tag::bigdec`.
 Defaults to `false`.

     json_options& new_line_chars(const std::string& value)